Eczema Flare Ups - Featured Image

 Eczema may have a major impact on an individual’s quality of life.

 It is often debilitating and uncomfortable to deal with, which can make it difficult to participate in certain activities.
-For example, if eczema has become severe enough that the person cannot wear shoes without experiencing extreme pain, they might be unable to walk or run.
+For example, eczema might become severe enough that a person cannot wear shoes without experiencing extreme pain.
+They might even be unable to walk or run.
 This in and of itself could lead to increased symptoms and more flare-ups.

 Foot eczema

-It’s not just the physical discomfort that leads to this type of frustration; social stigma can also be a factor.
-Society views those who suffer from eczema differently than those who don’t.
-Some people may not want to associate with someone who has eczema because they are embarrassed by the condition or think that it makes them dirty or disgusting.
+It's not just the physical discomfort of itchiness that leads to this type of frustration; social stigma can also be a factor.
+Society views those who suffer from eczema differently than those who don't.
+Some people may not want to associate with someone who has eczema.
+They could be embarrassed by the condition or think that it makes them dirty or disgusting.

 Many people avoid spending time around those with eczema for fear of getting infected and spreading germs.
 This despite that fact that eczema is not contagious.
 The social isolation and anxiety that often comes with having eczema can be just as difficult to deal with as the physical symptoms.